ramenhost/DPIFuzz/README.rst

     cd bin/fuzzer
     go run modular_differential_fuzzer.go -hosts hosts.txt -max-instances <integer value> -iterations <integer value> -parallel=<true/false> -generator   <stream_reassembly/flow_control_stream_reassembly/overlapping_offset> -debug=<true/false> -trace-directory <directory name where you want to store the trace files> -fuzz 1

-NOTE: Please make sure that the trace file directory exists before running the command
+NOTE: Please make sure that the trace file directory exists before running the command.
+When run in the container mode, the trace files will be created under the /tmp directory, irrespective of the value of the ``trace-directory`` command line flag.

 * **fuzzer_runner.go** -
 ::